 Beyond your metadata, there are additional tags you can include throughout pages on your website which will help you show up for certain terms.
 Some of these tags are visible to your readers, while others work behind the scenes to boost your SEO.

 H1, or heading, tags appear as headers within your content, but they also play a role in SEO.
-Relevant H1 tags give search engines a clear view of what topic your content covers and helps them rank you for the appropriate terms.
+Relevant H1 tags give search engines a clear view of what topic your content covers and helps your perform better for the appropriate terms.

 Alt tags describe images.
 A description of the images on your website signals to search engines what the content of your pages covers.